UniMath/agda-unimath/FILE-CONVENTIONS.md

 should have a descriptive name.
 It can then be included with the mdbook `{{#include}}` directive, as in the following example:

 ```md
 ## Examples of categories and large categories

 {{#include tables/categories.md}}
 ```

+All tables are formatted automatically by a pre-commit script, so you don't need to worry about properly aligning everything - as long as the Markdown parser recognizes it as a table, running `make pre-commit` will change it to its canonical text representation.

 ### See also and references